-NFUM provides 8 unit linked pension funds for investment for the GSPs and 7 unit linked pension funds plus a unitised with-profits fund for the GPPs.
-Each fund is priced in the same way, and is charged at the same gross Annual Management Charge rate (rebates apply for larger fund holdings and qualifying policies).
+NFUM provides 8 unit linked pension funds for investment for the GSPs and 7 unit linked pension funds plus a unitised with profits fund for the GPPs.
+Each fund is priced in the same way, and is charged at the same gross AMC (rebates apply for larger fund holdings and qualifying policies).

-With regard to transaction costs, all unit linked funds (i.e. excluding the unitised with-profits fund) costs are included in the Annual Management Charge except:
+With regard to transaction costs, all unit linked funds (i.e. excluding the unitised with profits fund) costs are included in the AMC except:

-- Custodian transaction costs
+- " Custodian transaction costs

 - Depositary fees and fees to the custody bank

-- Banking fees
+- " Banking fees

-Figures prepared for the 12 months ending 31 December 2018 for 7 equity, mixed, bond and property funds show total transaction costs on the slippage method of between 0.01% and 0.08% of assets, with the highest being the equity, international and mixed funds and property fund.
-Further information separates out the explicit costs listed above in $\mathfrak L$ terms and the impact of market movements in % terms.
-The transaction costs for the Deposit fund are zero.
+Figures prepared for the 12 months ending 31 October 2019 for 7 equity, mixed, bond and property funds show total transaction costs on the slippage method of between 0.01% and 0.06% of assets, excluding international equity which increased to 0.18% as a result of outsourcing to external managers.